Deitar13/Get-photo-NASA-SPACEX/README.md

 # Get-photo-NASA-SPACEX

 ## Description
-This program download photos from NASA and SPACEX site and post one photos once a day in Telegramm channel.
+This program download photos from NASA and SPACEX site and post one photos once a day in Telegram channel.

 ## Install
 Download and unpack ZIP file.